 Coal production improves

-Most coal stocks have fallen year-to-date.
-The VanEck Vectors Coal ETF (KOL) has outperformed most major individual coal stocks like Peabody Energy (BTU), Westmoreland Coal (WLB), and Alliance Resource Partners (ARLP).
+Most of the standalone coal stocks (KOL) are facing tough times due to large accumulated debts.
+These stocks include Peabody Energy (BTU), Westmoreland Coal (WLB), and Alliance Resource Partners (ARLP).